 M2i programme will revolutionize advanced high strength steel production

-Our partner Materials innovation institute (M2i) has granted a new unique research programme that will revolutionize advanced high strength steel production.
+Our partner Materials innovation institute (M2i) has been granted a new unique research programme that will revolutionise advanced high strength steel production.
 16 PhD students, 2 PDeng students and 1 PostDoc will work closely together at TATA steel Europe to develop a fitting computational model to dramatically shorten time to market without compromising on steel production efficiency.
-Check all vacancies here.

 About the programme